onuriltan/note-manager-web/README.md

 To run the Node.js server with public distribution folder,

-1. Go to client folder and run `yarn build` to create dist folder.
+1. Go to client folder and run `yarn build` to create public folder.
 2. Go to root folder and run `yarn start` .